froeb/bulk_webpage_renaming_tool/README.md

 # bulk_webpage_renaming_tool

 This repository contains a Perl script that automates the process of renaming web files and generating Apache `.htaccess` Rewrite rules based on a list provided in a CSV file.
-It is designed to streamline the management of web resource naming on servers running Debian.
+It is designed to streamline the management of web resource naming on Linux servers as e.g. Debian or Ubuntu.

+For your convenience, this repository contains as well an optional python 3 script rename_files.py that does the same, in case you prefer to work with python.

 ## Features